vlang/v/vlib/x/ttf/README.md

 ## TTF Sokol render
 The sokol render use the  bitmap render to create the text and the `gg` functions to render the text to the screen.
-It is mor esimpel to use in a `gg app` that the raw bitmap render.
+It is simpler to use in a `gg app` than the raw bitmap render.
 Each single text rendered need its own reder to be declared, after you can modify it.
 Here a simple example of the usage:
 ```v oksyntax